“Mustangs” take on tactical and technical proficiency during week-long readiness training

 |0

-This work, “Mustangs” take on tactical and technical proficiency during week-long readiness training [Image 2 of 2], by CSM Anthony L Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, “Mustangs” take on tactical and technical proficiency during week-long readiness training, by CSM Anthony L Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.